Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Behavior of Classical Sum-Product Decoder

 It is well known in classical coding that low-density parity-check codes are good rate achievable codes \cite{Gallager:19633} \cite{MN1996}, given an optimal decoder.
 The best algorithm known to decode them is the sum-product algorithm, also known as iterative probabilistic decoding or belief propagation (BP).
 The performance of sparse-graph codes can be improved if knowledge about the channel is known at the decoder side.
 However, in practical situations the decoder unlikely to know the channel's characteristics exactly, thus, the robustness of the decoder to channel mismatches is also an important issue when designing practical codes.

 In \cite{mackay1997}, MacKay \emph{et.al} investigated the sensitivity of Gallager's codes \cite{Gallager:19633} to the assumed noise level (classical bit-flip probability) when decoded by belief propagation.
 A useful result therein is that the belief propagation decoder for LDPC codes appears to be robust to channel mismatches because the block error probability is not a very sensitive function of the assumed noise level.
-In addition, an underestimation of channel characteristics deteriorates the performance more compare to an overestimation of channel characteristics.
+In addition, an underestimation of channel characteristics deteriorates the performance more compared to an overestimation of channel characteristics.
 This behavior is shown in Fig. \ref{fig:classicalbehavior}.

-Our results shown in Fig. \ref{fig:classicalbehavior} are for a rate half code of block length $N = 2040$ and a binary symmetric channel.
+Our results shown in Fig. \ref{fig:classicalbehavior} are for a rate half code of block length $N = 2040$ over a binary symmetric channel.
 The code is a $(3,6)$ regular LDPC codes which is constructed with the length of the cycle maximized.
+The plot shows the probability of block and bit error $(P_{BLER}/P_{BER})$ as a function of assumed flip probability $\hat{f}$ when the true flip probability $f$ is fixed throughout the simulation.

 By inspection, the plotted result shows a similar behavior to that found by MacKay in \cite{mackay1997}.
-The vertical straight line indicates the true value of the noise level, and the minimum point of the plot is approximately at the intersection between two lines.
-This infers that an optimal performance of a practical sum-product decoder can be achieved when the input of decoder is the true noise level.
-The slope towards the left of the graph is more steeper than the slope towards the right, indicating that underestimation of the noise level degrades the performance more so than overestimation does.
+The vertical straight line indicates the true value of the noise level, and the minimum point of the plot is approximately at the intersection between the lines.
+This infers that an optimal performance of a practical sum-product decoder can be achieved when the input of decoder is the true noise level (true flip probability).
+The slope towards the left of the graph is steeper than the slope towards the right, indicating that underestimation of the noise level degrades the performance more so than overestimation does.
 However, when the estimated noise level is far too large, there is a significant increase in the error probability.
-Such higher bit flip probabilities can be thought of as the classical Shannon's limit (in this case, the Shannon's limit for rate $1/2$ code is $0.11$), which theoretically represents the maximum allowable noise level under reliable transmission at a certain rate.
+Such higher flip probabilities can be thought of as the classical Shannon's limit (in this case, the Shannon's limit for rate $1/2$ code is $0.11$), which theoretically represents the threshold $(f_{thr})$ for the noise level that guarantees reliable transmission at a certain rate.